LibrePlan/libreplan/doc/src/technical/howto-develop-an-use-case-in-navalplan.rst

 Now you are ready to test your web service.
-If you go to this URL http://localhost:8080/navalplanner-webapp/ws/rest/stretchesfunctiontemplates/, and you login with an user that has permission to access web services (e.g. user ``wsreader`` with password ``wsreader``) you will get a XML with ``StretchesFunctionTemplate`` stored in NavalPlan.
+If you go to this URL http://localhost:8080/navalplanner-webapp/ws/rest/stretchesfunctiontemplates/, and login with an user that has permission to access web services (e.g. user ``wsreader`` with password ``wsreader``) you will get a XML with the list of ``StretchesFunctionTemplate`` stored in the application.

 ..
 NOTE::

   It is recommended to define some JUnit test for each web service in order to validate if they are working properly.
-In this case is even more important as developers could not take into account web services when they are changing some entities in the business logic.
-Thanks to this tests developers will detect problems in the exactly moment that they are adding the changes.
+In this case it is even more important as developers could not take into account web services when they are changing some entities in the business logic.
+Thanks to this tests developers will detect problems at the exact moment in which they are doing the changes.

-  You can take a look to other already existent entities in order to create your test for the new one that will be called ``StretchesFunctionTemplateServiceTest``.
+  You can take a look to other already existent services in order to create your test for the new one that, following the convention, will be called ``StretchesFunctionTemplateServiceTest``.

 Web services scripts